networknt/light-doc/content/en/service/oauth/authenticator/_index.md

 ### Authentication

 This is the action that verifies the user credentials.
-Different auth provide can decide how to implement it.
+Different auth providers can decide how to implement it.
 It can be basic authentication based on a user table or active directory.
 It can be Kerberos/SPNEGO SSO for all web applications running on the same browser.
 It can be several mechanisms combined together to handle more complicated scenarios like internal users authenticated by Kerberos/SPNEGO with basic backup and external users authenticated by a customized database or service.

 ### Authorization

 Once the authentication phase is done, the next step is the authorization.
-When resource server receives JWT token, it must perform extra fine-grained authorization to determine if the access is granted within the business context.
+When the resource server receives JWT token, it must perform extra fine-grained authorization to determine if the access is granted within the business context.
 This requires that the JWT token needs to contain extra information about the user or client.

-For the client, light-oauth2 support custom claims in JSON format during client registration and it will be part of the JWT token generated for the client.
+For the client, light-oauth2 supports custom claims in JSON format during client registration and it will be part of the JWT token generated for the client.

 For the user, the auth provider will try to get extra user info after the authentication is done.
 For example, if LDAP is used, the AD group will be retrieved with a function id user to put into the role section in the JWT token.